executium/api-version-2/README.md

 Upbit|Yes|259

 ## Supported Symbols in Version 2
-We have increased our symbols and exchange support with version 2, five-fold as of the 10th June 2020 (https://executium.com/symbols-exchanges-marketspreads/).
+We have increased our symbols and exchange support with version 2, as of the 10th June 2020 (https://executium.com/symbols-exchanges-marketspreads/).

 Version | Exchanges Supported | Symbols Supported | Market Spreads
 ------------ | ------------ | ------------  | ------------